bronzehedwick/chrisdeluca/content/article/practical-internet-privacy.md

     <p>Note that there is another plugin confusingly named uBlock, which has
     nothing to do with uBlock Origin.
 Use uBlock Origin.</p>

-    <p>Because it's a little confusing, here's the download links for <a href="https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm">Chrome</a>,
+    <p>Because they are a little buried, here's the download links for <a href="https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm">Chrome</a>,
     <a href="https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/">Firefox</a>, <a href="https://www.microsoft.com/en-us/store/p/app/9nblggh444l4">Edge</a>, and <a href="https://github.com/el1t/uBlock-Safari/releases">Safari</a>.</p>
   </dd>